on-deck/.github/profile/README.md

 ## Hey from On Deck!

 On Deck is where top talent and ambitious builders go to start or join something new, or accelerate their careers.
 We are building two things: a private goal-driven network platform, and a new approach to continuous online education.
-We currently offer more than 25 Fellowships, split into five core categories: startups, investors, sectors and careers.
+We currently offer more than 25 Fellowships, split into four core categories: startups, investors, sectors and careers.

 ### This is us